8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 - Introduction
 - Overview of Anthos
-- Overview of Anthos Service Mesh
+- Overview of an Anthos Service Mesh
     - Kubernetes and Anthos GKE
     - A brief history of containers (covering Borg, CGroups/Process Containers, Docker, and more)
 - Start a new Anthos Service Mesh project